bcb420-2025/General_course_prep/docs/01-Wiki_editing.md

 You can make an external link to a Web page just by typing an URL, e.g. http://igem.org Or you can link arbitrary text: iGEM.
 (Note: No "|" for external links, URL and text are separated by a blank, and only single square brackets!)
-Or you can generate a footnote-like link: [1].
+Or you can generate a footnote-like link: ^[example footnote].
 You can make an external link to a Web page just by typing an URL, e.g. http://igem.org